-Figure 9.
+Figure 10.
 2035 Baseline & 2035 Recommended Projects Intersection LOS

-Table 9.
+Table 10.
 Intersections that Exceed V/C Threshold in 2035 with Recommended Projects

 ID Intersection

 2 Richards Road & SE 32nd Street

 4 Factoria Boulevard SE & EB I-90 Off-Ramp/SE 36th Street

 6 Factoria Boulevard SE & SE 38th Street

 12 142nd Place SE & I-90 Direct Access

 16 148th-150th Avenue SE & SE Eastgate Way

 18 150th Avenue SE & SE 38th Street

 20 150th Avenue SE & SE Newport Way

-25 SE Eastgate Way & 161st Avenue SE

-Of the 27 intersections in the study area, 8 are forecast to perform below the V/C threshold in 2035 with the recommended projects in place.
+Of the 27 intersections in the study area, 7 are forecast to exceed the V/C threshold in 2035 with the recommended projects in place.
 This compares to 11 under the 2035 Baseline.
 This result indicates that the recommended traffic congestion reduction projects reduce delay at some locations, but traffic congestion is still expected in 2035.
 Vehicle travel speed provides more detail about the magnitude of traffic congestion reduction provided by the recommended projects.
-The intersections that would not meet the V/C thresholds with the recommended projects are shown in Table 9.
+The intersections that would not meet the V/C thresholds with the recommended projects are shown in Table 10.